 Can you recall the last time someone saw you naked?

-Not, “When was your last causal hookup?”
-When was the last time you actually let a stranger judge you solely by your appearance?
+Do you remember the last you let a stranger judge you solely by your appearance?

 Whenever I tell people about my job, their first question is always something along the lines of, “How are you so comfortable showing your body to a room full of strangers?”

-I’ve yet to give a more cogent response besides a reflexive, “It doesn’t matter that much.”
-So perhaps it’s time to develop my answer.
+I’ve yet to give a more calculated response besides my reflexive, “It doesn’t matter that much.”
+So now I think it’s time to develop my answer.

 The truth is, I’m more comfortable having others judge me than I am judging myself.
-I’ve often been known as a harsh critic of my own work, my physical appearance included, but as vain as it sounds to let someone evaluate me based on my body, I need to ask you, “Is it really?”
+I’ve often been known as a harsh critic of my own work, my physical appearance especially included, but as vain as it sounds to let someone evaluate me based just my body, I ask you, “Is it really that wrong?”

-Everyone who is in the studio with me is there with the purpose of paying attention to every minor imperfection about me, everything from my head to the way I dress when my session ends.
+Everyone who is in the studio with me is there with the purpose of paying attention to every minor imperfection about me, everything from my head, to my toes, to the way I dress when my session ends.
 The reason I took this job is because I wanted to break down a self-image problem I, along with many other people, have been struggling with for a long time.

-No matter who you are or what you look like, chances are there is a part of you that desires to be different.
-Perhaps you wish you were fitter, thinner or actually maybe a little thicker.
+No matter who you are or what you look like, chances are there is a part of you you desire to be different.
+Perhaps you wish you were fitter, thinner or maybe a little thicker, actually.
 We all want to be the things we simply aren’t, but that’s a secret everyone keeps only to themselves.

-But a physical self-image isn’t always the culprit behind these image issues.
+A physical self-image isn’t always the culprit behind these issues that so many people share.
 They are merely the scapegoats we blame for the failings of our character.

 Many of us wrongly believe that a winning personality comes with a winning body, but that couldn’t be further from the truth.